rcrowther/django-tml/README.md

         {{ article.text|tml_uml }}
     </article>

 If you look at the parser code, there's a paremeter to enable UML.
 Is that a convenience?
 No. The TML parser integrates UML so UML is never applied to TML codes.
 This is useful.
 If UML is applied to text generally, it may do unintended conversions to URLs or TML codes.
 Running UML after TML (or any other text processing) is risky too, it may do unintended conversions to the generated HTML.
-But the integrated UML only converts free text.
+But the integrated UML only converts TML-designated free text.